opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 On synchronization the sub-directory with the pictures, pdf and docs has to be copied as well.

-The option "hyperlink" on the attachment widget will disable the camera functionality and enable a hyperlink to open a document (pdf, doc, \...).
+The option *hyperlink* on the attachment widget will disable the camera functionality and enable a hyperlink to open a document (pdf, doc, \...).